-In the U.S. and elsewhere, sales of pharmaceutical products depend in significant part on the availability of coverage and reimbursement to providers and the consumer from third-party payors, such as government and private insurance plans.
+In the U.S. and elsewhere, sales of pharmaceutical products depend in significant part on the availability of coverage and reimbursement to customers from third-party payors, such as government and private insurance plans.
 Third-party payors are increasingly challenging the prices charged for medical products and services.
-Our products may not be considered cost effective, and coverage and reimbursement may not be available or sufficient to allow us to sell our products on a competitive and profitable basis.
+Our products may not be considered cost effective, and coverage and reimbursement received by our customers may not be sufficient to allow us to sell our products on a competitive and profitable basis.